 Enhance and optimize your warehouse operations with the most powerful warehouse management system.

 Adapt to new business models, blend various operations in the same warehouse for perfect alignment and enjoy fast time-to-value.

 Logiwa is here to help.
-Our Warehouse Management Software offers the fastest, most reliable solutions for B2C/B2B warehouse and inventory management.
+Our Warehouse Management Software offers the fastest, most reliable solutions for B2C/B2B warehouse management.

 Putaway is one of the most important processes in your warehouse.
 It determines how long it takes to move an item from your dock to your warehouse shelves.
 In other words, the longer your putaway process, the longer items are “out of stock” and, therefore, not available to your customers.

 Putaway isn’t only about moving goods from the dock quickly.
 It’s also about putting them in the most optimal position in the warehouse to accelerate picking process.
 The best spot for an item depends on a number of factors, including:

 Deciding where to store items in real time creates inefficiency.
 Logiwa warehouse management system (WMS) automates directed putaway.
 Once your warehouse decides how to treat products, your team enters the rules and variables into the system.
 When an item arrives, the WMS system directs workers where to put each item.
 Decision making and hesitation are eliminated from the process, resulting in an efficient movement of goods.